WebDevStudios/WDS-Required-Plugins/README.md

 add_filter( 'wds_required_plugins_text', 'change_wds_required_plugins_text' );
 ```

-#### Hide from the Plugin list
+### Hide Required Plugins (off by default)

-To hide your required plugins from the plugins list, use the following filter/code.
+To hide your required plugins from the plugins list, use the following filter/code:

 ```php
 add_filter( 'wds_required_plugins_remove_from_list', '__return_true' );
 ```

+This will make any plugin that is required simply not show in the plugins list.